-Section 172 of the MGA says that you may not take part in the discussion and decision-making on any matter in which you have a pecuniary interest.
+This section says that you may not take part in the discussion and decision-making on any matter in which you have a pecuniary interest.
 The legislation attempts to ensure that you are not discriminated either for or against by virtue of your membership on council.